SoftED: Metrics for Soft Evaluation of Time Series Event Detection: Experimental evaluation

-At this point, it is important to mention that to avoid bias in the responses, the discussion regarding our motivating example of Section \ref{motivating_example} was not presented prior to the interviews.
+It is important to mention that, to avoid bias in the responses, the discussion regarding our motivating example of Section \ref{motivating_example} was not presented before the interviews.
 Hence, detections that preceded the events were misconceived as event predictions \cite{zhao_event_2021}.
-However, this problem was not in the scope of our experiments.
-Also, as discussed in Section \ref{motivating_example}, detections preceding events can be made passed their occurrence.
+As presented earlier, detections preceding events can be made past their occurrence.
 Evaluating methods that anticipate events is not about how temporally distant a preceding detection is from the events.
-However, it is actually about the time lag necessary for a method to detect the event accurately.
-The misconception regarding detections that preceded the events was addressed in detail by the end of the survey interviews.
+It is actually about the time lag needed for a detector to detect the event accurately.
+The misconception regarding detections that preceded the events was addressed in detail by the end of the interviews.
+Furthermore, the specialists see the evaluation regarding detection lags, that is, analyzing its ability to anticipate (or not) the events as complementary to detection performance but also important.

-After discussion and deliberation, all disagreeing specialists changed their opinion and sided with the majority that evaluated methods regarding contexts (i) and (ii).
-Also, all specialists rethought their responses for Experiment $7$.
-Finally, all domain specialists agreed that: \begin{quote} SoftED metrics contribute to the problem of detection method evaluation and selection in different domains. \end{quote} They allow the assessment of the adequacy of a method for a time series event detection application regarding the quality of its detections and its ability to approximate the events compared to other methods.
-Furthermore, the specialists see the evaluation regarding detection lags, that is, the analysis of its ability to anticipate (or not) the events as complementary.